 - CSP 340.
 SURVEY OF EXCEPTIONAL CHILDREN.
 Characteristics, needs, and developmental issues of children and youth with exceptional learning needs.
 3 - CSP 342.
 EARLY CHILDHOOD DISABILITIES.
 Assessment techniques, preparation of materials, and development of individualized educational programs appropriate to the learning style of the preschool child with disabilities.
 3 - CSP 344.
 ASSESSMENT OF STUDENTS WITH SPECIAL NEEDS.
 Assessment of students for special education, including issues in identification, legal provisions regarding assessment, standardized/norm-referenced testing, specialized terminology, and referral-to-placement procedures.
 Prerequisite: CSP 340.
-3 - CSP 345.
-CURRICULUM-BASED ASSESSMENT IN SPECIAL EDUCATION.
-Curriculum-based and informal assessment techniques in special education as they apply to specific academic areas.
-Field-based component.
-Prerequisites: Admission to the Teacher Education Program.
 3 - CSP 346.
 CLASSROOM BEHAVIOR MANAGEMENT.
 Behavioral principles for classroom management and instruction for students with exceptional learning needs.
-3 - CSP 347.
-SPECIAL EDUCATION PRACTICUM.
-Field based practicum in instructional planning and service delivery for students with exceptional leanning needs.
-Prerequisite: CEL 310.
 3 - CSP 348.
 COLLABORATIVE PARTNERSHIPS IN SPECIAL EDUCATION.
 A study of communication, conferencing skills, and collaboration including strategies in working with parents, teachers, and other school personnel.
 3 - CSP 350.
 SEVERE AND PROFOUND DISABILITIES.
 Screening, identification, diagnosis, and educational programs for individuals with severe disabilities.
 3 - CSP 383.
 STUDY OF MENTAL RETARDATION.
 A study of individuals with mental retardation, including etiological, psychological, sociological, and educational consequences.
 3 - CSP 384.
 STUDY OF LEARNING DISABILITIES.
 Identification and study of social, emotional, physical, and academic characteristics of individuals with learning disabilities.
-3
+3 - CSP 385.
+STUDY OF EMOTIONAL DISABILITIES.
+Identification and study of social, emotional, physical and academic characteristics of individuals with emotional/behavioral disorders.
+3 - CSP 492.
+SPECIAL TOPICS IN SPECIAL EDUCATION.
+Independent study in an area of special education.
+Prerequisites: Junior or senior special education major and permission of instructor.
+1-6